douglas-george/timberhearth/storybook/story.md

 Then she slipped out into the alley.

 Jessica didn’t hesitate.
 “We’re following her.”
-Gabriel groaned, brushing croissant crumbs off his sleeve.
-“Of course we are.”
+Gabriel groaned, brushing croissant crumbs off his sleeve. ”Of course we are.”

 Poodler barked, a kitten still dangling from his tail.